chvieira2/chvieira2/README.md

 ### Hi there!
 [Carlos](https://www.canva.com/design/DAFDka_ylKY/V-MMMoJv639cr9I8bn8mIQ/view?utm_content=DAFDka_ylKY&utm_campaign=designshare&utm_medium=link&utm_source=publishsharelink) (he/his) here. 👋

 ## Current projects
+[Livablestreets](https://github.com/chvieira2/livablestreets) is a webservice that estimates living conditions in cities all over the world at streets level.
-Livablestreets was develop as the conclusion project for the Data Science bootcamp I completed in Jun 2022 at Le Wagon.
-The project was co-created with [Laia Grobe](https://github.com/Laiagdla), [Ieva Bidermane](https://github.com/ievabi) and [Nicolas Quiroga](https://github.com/nicoquiroga941), and continues growing even after the bootcamp.
+This project was was originally co-created with [Laia Grobe](https://github.com/Laiagdla), [Ieva Bidermane](https://github.com/ievabi) and [Nicolas Quiroga](https://github.com/nicoquiroga941) as the conclusion project for the Data Science bootcamp I completed in Jun 2022 at Le Wagon.
+Since then, I've continued working to improve and further develop the webservice even after the bootcamp.
 Stay tuned!

-You can check it out [here](https://livablestreets.herokuapp.com/) or in the respective [repository](https://github.com/chvieira2/livablestreets).
+You can check out the webpage [here](https://livablestreets.herokuapp.com/).

 ## Completed projects
 [Housing_crawler](https://github.com/chvieira2/housing_crawler) is an application that collects housing ads from wg-gesucht.de and saves them as a .csv file.
-It was developed for displaying housing ads on the livablestreets project.
+It was developed for collecting housing ads for the [livablestreets](https://github.com/chvieira2/livablestreets) project.

 ## Scientific work